-Be aware that for most babies this shift generally occurs within about 3-5 days of arriving on the east coast, so don’t expect for them to stay on a 10 pm – 10 am schedule for long (although, bonus if they do!).
-Babies and toddlers are so extremely sensitive to sunlight that unless the room they’re sleeping in is completely pitch black, the sunlight entering the room starting at 6 or 7 am is going to cause their body to want to wake and start their day at that time, despite the later bedtime.
+Be aware that for most babies this shift generally occurs within about 3-5 days of arriving on the east coast.
+So don’t expect for them to stay on a 10 pm – 10 am schedule for long.
+(Although, bonus if they do!)
+Babies and toddlers are so extremely sensitive to sunlight.
+Unless the room they’re sleeping in is completely pitch black!
+The sunlight entering the room starting at 6 or 7 am is going to cause their body to want to wake, and start their day at that time.
+Despite the later bedtime.

 Traveling East to West

 If you are east coast-based and traveling west, or if you are returning home to the west coast after a trip to the east coast, here’s how to adjust.

 If your child is going to bed at 7 pm east coast time, when they arrive on the west coast you’ll start to notice them appear very tired for bed quite early (around 4 or 5 pm).
 It’s very important to work as *hard* as you can to keep your kiddo up until as close to 7 pm west coast time as possible.
 Do this as soon as you arrive to the west coast.
 However late you manage to be able to put them down, do not start their day until 12 hours after that time.

 For those who have trained using the Baby Sleep Trainer method, the “no checks after 4 am guideline” will be especially helpful to implement during this transition.
 It takes slightly longer for kid’s to adjust going east to west than the other way around.